 There are many great IoT companies in the world, but few great IoT websites.
 A highly effective IoT marketing website need only five elements in place to stand out from the competition:

-But before I share my recommendations, I first need to clarify what the makes a IoT website great, and what implications a longer sales-cycle, lead quality and the number of decision-makers will have on the design, layout and content of your website.
+But before I share my recommendations, I first need to clarify what makes an IoT website great, and what implications a longer sales cycle, lead quality, and the number of decision-makers will have on the design, layout, and content of your website.
 Once you understand, the points I am going to make will make much more sense.

 Most IoT companies have long sales cycles with multiple decision-makers and complex and expensive products or services.
 This means you need to factor in the sales team productivity, customer lifetime value, quality of leads, etc when creating your website.

-It makes more sense to optimize your website to generate fewer but better leads then say a self-service SaaS or a B2C eCommerce store.
+It makes more sense to optimize your website to generate fewer but better leads than say a self-service SaaS or a B2C eCommerce store.

 A good B2B IoT website is not only great at getting prospects to sign up for a newsletter or download a whitepaper.
 These conversions can occur months or years ahead of the sale, and your website needs to accommodate prospective customers who are in different stages of their buyers’ journey.